 Another reason you want to be on directories is that they do pop up in organic search results.
 Just look your specialty up, and invariably two of those organic results will be directories.

-If you want to know how you can use Youtube to attract new personal injury cases, read our article about law firm video marketing.
+If you want to know how you can use Youtube to attract potential clients read our article about law firm video marketing.